-When you’ve invested in art, financially as a collector, or as an artist, as you move a long distance in NY, packing and transporting your items is a serious undertaking that needs to be handled carefully and accurately.
+When you’ve invested in art, financially as a collector, or as an artist, as you move a long distance in New York, packing and transporting your items is a serious undertaking that needs to be handled carefully and accurately.

 Art restoration is a costly and time-consuming process that would be avoided by any art collector.
-So how do you make sure that your investment is covered if you migrate because you travel long distances in NY?
+So how do you make sure that your investment is covered if you migrate because you travel long distances in New York?

 Before you start the packaging process, the first step is always to take stock of what needs to be packed and make sure you have the materials you need at your disposal.